oniehuis/JuChrom.jl/docs/src/man/mapping_overview.md

 call for the analyst.
 If a fit fails monotonicity validation, use a larger `λ` or inspect the anchor points for false or noisy calibration steps.

-Let’s continue with the smoother mapper and use it to compute retention indices for a few retention times, including extrapolation beyond the domain.
+Let’s continue with the original mapper (inferred from using the default `λ=1e-8`) and use it to compute retention indices for a few retention times, including extrapolation beyond the domain.

 ```@example 1
-ri = applymap(mapper_smooth, 41.5u"minute")  # single value
+ri = applymap(mapper, 41.5u"minute")  # single value
 ```

 ```@example 1
 rts = [10, 29.3, 35.0]u"minute"
-ri = applymap.(mapper_smooth, rts)  # dot form broadcasts over the vector
+ri = applymap.(mapper, rts)  # dot form broadcasts over the vector
 ```

 !!! warning "Domain limits and extrapolation"